What’s it Like to Go Through Debt Relief?

 You’ll need to spend some time combing through the details.
 Gather details on each of your debt accounts: balances, account numbers, repayment terms, contact information, and so on.

 At this stage, you’ll also want to identify which debts are good candidates for debt relief.
-Secured debt is not well suited for negotiating with creditors.
-Your unsecured debts are better possibilities for this process.
+Secured debt isn't well suited for negotiating with creditors.
+A secured debt is guaranteed by collateral (something valuable that the lender could take if you don’t repay the loan.
+For example, if you can’t repay your car loan, your lender could repossess the car.

 The other item on your checklist is finding a good debt relief firm, one that’s reputable and experienced.
 You’ll work with them to create a plan that you believe in.